olleharstedt/subsetphp/README.md

 http://dlang.org/garbage.html

 Tune GC to waste memory for higher throughput.

-PHP never has to be real-time, so pauses don't matter.

 Reference counting or garbage collecting?
 Must use refcount because of destructors.